MartinFen/MasterMind/README.md

 The player gets a certain number of attempts to get the combination right.

 ### Features
 - The game has 3 modes easy, medium and hard.
 - The main menu lets you choose the different modes and has an options screen to explain how to play.
 - The player can enter how many times they want to attempt to guess the combination.

+### Known issues
+>There are some issues with the game detecting if the right colour has been guessed by the player.

+>The UI is also a little buggy but other than that the game works.

+>Currently there are only 2 modes working.